We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In addition, a person with dry eyes may have difficulty wearing contacts.

-These eye drops can be suitable for people with dry eyes.
-Gel drops start off as a liquid but turn to gel when they come into contact with the eye.
+Gel eye drops can be suitable for people with dry eyes.
+Gel drops start off as a liquid but turn to gel when they come in contact with the eye.

 - Thermo responsive: These turn to gel when they encounter the temperature of the eyes.

-- pH responsive: These turn to gel due to a change in pH, when they come into contact with the neutral pH of the eyes, for example.
+- pH responsive: These turn to gel due to a change in pH, such as when they come in contact with the neutral pH of the eyes.

 - Multi-stimuli responsive: Some eye drops rely on a mix of responses to change into gel.
 For example, some eye drops are both heat sensitive and ion responsive.

-Lubricating eye drops act like a person’s tears, supporting the natural film of tears on the eye and increasing moisture.
+Lubricating eye drops act like a person’s tears.
+They support the natural film of tears on the eye and increase moisture.

 The tear film has